awsdocs/amazon-chime-sdk-developer-guide/doc_source/add-bots.md

 1. Choose **Add**\.

 The bot name appears in the chat room roster\.
-If there are additional instructions necessary to add a chat bot to a chat room, provide the instructions to the chat room administrator\.
+If there are additional instructions necessary to add a chatbot to a chat room, provide the instructions to the chat room administrator\.

-After the chat bot is added to the chat room, provide the chat bot commands to your chat room users\.
-One way to do this is to program your chat bot to send command help to the chat room when it receives the chat room invite\.
-AWS also recommends creating a help command for your chat bot users to use\.
+After the chatbot is added to the chat room, provide the chatbot commands to your chat room users\.
+One way to do this is to program your chatbot to send command help to the chat room when it receives the chat room invite\.
+AWS also recommends creating a help command for your chatbot users to use\.